mvolkmann/blog/src/ocaml.md

 Variant types have many uses including enumerated values, error handling, and for representing data structures whose shape can vary.

-"Sum types" describe alternatives.
+"Sum types" (aka "one-of types") describe alternatives.
 Primitive types like `int` and variant types describe below are examples of sum types.

-"Product types" are types that can hold multiple pieces of data with differing types.
+"Product types" (aka "each-of types") are types that can hold multiple pieces of data with differing types.
 Tuples and records are examples of product types.